junxit/us-congress-bills-110/metadata.md

 - 2008-07-09 — Mrs. Maloney (NY) moved to suspend the rules and pass the bill.
 - 2008-07-09 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 479). (text: CR H6278-6280)
 - 2008-07-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 419 - 0 (Roll no. 479).(text: CR H6278-6280)
+- 2008-07-10 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2008-12-10 — Cleared for White House.
+- 2008-12-10 — Message on Senate action sent to the House.
+- 2008-12-10 — Passed Senate without amendment by Unanimous Consent.
+- 2008-12-10 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2008-12-10 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S10885)
+- 2008-12-10 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S10885)